epam/edp-install/documentation/kubernetes_install.md

 ```
 helm install <helm_release_name> --namespace edp-deploy kubernetes-templates
 ```
-* In several seconds, the project <*edp-name*>-edp-cicd will be created.
-The full installation with integration between tools will take at least 10 minutes.
+* The full installation with integration between tools will take at least 10 minutes.